Novak Djokovic: 2016: 'Nole Slam', four Masters titles, and ranking points record

 Djokovic won his 60th career title in Doha, defeating Rafael Nadal in 73 minutes.
 He broke his ATP ranking points record, reaching 16,790.
 Djokovic then claimed his sixth Australian Open, beating Roger Federer in the semifinals and Andy Murray in the final.
 After recovering from an eye infection at the Dubai Championships, he won his fifth Indian Wells Masters title, beating Nadal and Milos Raonic.
 Djokovic's dominance meant world Nos.
 2 and 3 combined points still wouldn't surpass him.

 On 3 April 2016, Djokovic won the Miami Open without dropping a set, claiming his sixth title and tying Andre Agassi's record.
-This was his fourth Sunshine Double, most in history, and third consecutive.
+This was his fourth Sunshine Double, the most in history, and third consecutive.
 The win made him the all-time ATP prize money leader with $98.2 million.
-After an early exit at the Monte-Carlo Masters, Djokovic won the Madrid Open beating Murray in the final.
+After an early exit at the Monte-Carlo Masters, Djokovic won the Madrid Open, beating Murray in the final.
 The next week at the Rome Masters, Murray defeated Djokovic; Djokovic still beat Nadal and Kei Nishikori in earlier rounds.

 Djokovic won the French Open, defeating Murray in four sets, completing the historic Nole Slam.
 This made Djokovic the eighth player to achieve a Career Grand Slam, third after Don Budge and Rod Laver to hold all four major titles simultaneously, and the first to earn $100 million in prize money.
 His ranking points rose to a record 16,950.

 At Wimbledon, Djokovic's 30-match Grand Slam winning streak ended with a third-round loss to Sam Querrey, his earliest Slam exit since the 2009 French Open.

 In late July, Djokovic returned to form, winning his fourth Canadian Open title, his 30th Masters overall.
-At the US Open he lost the final to Wawrinka in four sets.
+At the US Open, he lost the final to Wawrinka in four sets.